 |Coverage Level||Average Annual Premium|

-|Deductible Level||Average Annual Home Insurance Rate|
+|Deductible Level||Average Annual Homeowners Insurance Rate|

 |Avg.
-Yearly Auto Insurance Rate (No Bundle)||Avg.
-Yearly Auto Insurance Rate (Bundle)||Annual Bundle Savings||% Savings with Bundle|
+Annual Auto Insurance Rate (No Bundle)||Avg.
+Annual Auto Insurance Rate (Bundle)||Annual Bundle Savings||Bundle Savings %|

 Currently, you can buy GEICO's home insurance products in Delaware.

 Because hurricanes can cause such calamitous damage and demolish properties entirely, insurance companies remain unwilling to assume the risks posed by hurricanes.
 If you live in Delaware, you could be vulnerable to suffering hurricane damage.
 In fact, 8, 901 single-family homes are extremely vulnerable to hurricane damage in Delaware.*

 If you reside in a coastal area, it's of utmost importance to check and understand your homeowners policy because a basic home policy won't be sufficient to cover the costs of repairing damage from hurricanes — you would need to bolster your policy with windstorm and flood insurance, both of which would be applicable to pay for the damages.
 Depending on your location, your insurance company may make it mandatory to have a separate hurricane deductible if you reside in an area that's especially vulnerable.
-In Delaware, you can expect to spend nearly $600 per year for a homeowners insurance policy with hurricane coverage.